AdobeDocs/cc-everywhere/src/pages/reference/index.md

 4. `close()`: Closes the active editor modal
 5. `terminate()`: Un-initializes the active `CCEverywhere` instance

-## Shared types
+## Types

-The [shared types](./shared_types/index.md) reference page contains details about items that are shared across the full editor and quick action components.
+The [types](./types/index.md) reference page contains details about objects that are shared across the SDK.